-Abusing Technology Resources
+Abusing Technology Resources:

-- Changing, rearranging, adding, or deleting desktop and software settings or resources used by multiple users. - Downloading and storing executable or zip files without specific approval. - Downloading files, video clips, graphics, MP3s, or programs to the hard drive of a network computer. - Storing information such as bookmarks or Word Documents in any places other than those specifically for student data. - Downloading and/or storing information not pertinent to classroom activities on network resources. - Wasting finite resources, e.g., print cartridges and paper, by printing unnecessarily. - Using school technology resources to conduct personal business or for other unauthorized commercial gain. - Using the network to engage in illegal activity. - Using the network in ways that disrupts network use by others. - Vandalizing, damaging, or disabling equipment software or data. - Playing video games (this includes all games from online games to a free cell).
+Changing, rearranging, adding or deleting desktop and software settings on resources used by multiple users

+- Downloading and storing executable or zip files without specific approval - Downloading files, video clips, graphics, mp3s, or programs to the hard drive of a network computer - Storing information, such as bookmarks or Word documents, in any places other than those specifically for student data - Downloading and/or storing information not pertinent to classroom activities on network resources. - Installing or using unlicensed software or applications. - Excessive or disruptive use of resources (e.g., printing unnecessarily, bandwidth hogging). - Using school technology resources to conduct a business or for other unauthorized commercial gain. - Using the network to engage in illegal activity - Using the network in ways that disrupts network use by others - Vandalizing, damaging, or disabling equipment, software or data - Downloading, sharing, or storing pirated or illegal media (e.g., movies, games, music). - Using peer-to-peer file-sharing tools that bypass security controls or consume excessive bandwidth. - Playing non-academic video games or streaming unrelated content during instructional or work hours.

-Safety and Security Issues
+Safety and Security Issues:

-- Failing to keep personal passwords confidential. - Failing to log off when finished using a workstation. - Logging on using the password of another person. - Disclosing photographs or personal information such as names, addresses, or phone numbers online for the school, oneself, or others. - Entering credit card numbers and purchasing materials or services online. - Hacking, cracking, or otherwise accessing accounts and files of others. - Creating/propagating computer viruses or overloading the school's network resources.
+- Failing to keep personal login credentials confidential. - Failing to log off when finished using a workstation. - Leaving devices unattended and unlocked in public or shared spaces. - Sharing or exposing personal login credentials. - Disclosing photographs or personal information, such as names, addresses, or phone numbers, online for the school, for oneself or for others. - Attempting to gain unauthorized access to accounts, files, or systems. - Introducing malware, viruses, or engaging in "hacking" activities.

-Copyright Issues
+Copyright Issues:

-- Downloading or exchanging pirated or illegally obtained software. - Violating software licensing agreements by loading software illegally. - Copying, modifying, distributing, displaying, or transmitting the work of another without contacting the owner for permission (material on website and protected by copyright).
+- Downloading or exchanging pirated or illegally obtained software - Violating software licensing agreements by loading software illegally - Copying, modifying, distributing, displaying, or transmitting the work of another without contacting the owner for permission [Material on Web sites is protected by copyright.]

-Plagiarism
+Plagiarism: